Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 What it takes to become a business owner

-Want to learn how to be a business owner and get out of operator mode?
-Here’s what it takes to become an effective business owner:
+If you ask yourself “What is a business owner?” then you likely have some areas where you can improve when it comes to running your own company.
+Want to learn how to be a better business owner and get out of operator mode?
+Here’s what it takes:

 Though the goal is to build a cross functional team that can handle most aspects of your business without you, this won’t be the case in the beginning.
 As a new business owner, you will find yourself answering phones and mopping the office floor in addition to making presentations and landing big deals.
 Becoming a business owner is truly a labor of love.
 The good news is, with the right nurturing, the business will pay you back ten-fold.